pmaldagu/s19_ft_printf/README.md

 ## How to

-Compile and create the archive libft.a:
+Compile and create the archive libftprintf.a:
 ```
 make
 ```